spacetelescope/jwst/docs/jwst/srctype/description.rst

 the primary slit instance in the pipeline data products.
 The primary slit is determined from the value of the "FXD_SLIT" keyword.
-Any additional slit instances contained within the data product will have their SRCTYPE value set to the default for NIRSpec fixed-slit, which, as indicated in the table above, is "POINT".
+Any additional slit instances contained within the data product will have their SRCTYPE value set to "EXTENDED", as non-primary slits are expected to contain background.

 Multi-Source Observations
 -------------------------